 While conducting research in Madagascar in 1986, Dr. Wright discovered a new species of primate: the golden bamboo lemur.
-In an effort to protect this critically endangered species, Dr. Wright helped establish Ranomafana National Park in 1991.
-The lush rain forest is a sanctuary for 12 lemur species, including three species of bamboo lemur, 90 butterfly species and over 100 types of tropical frogs.
+In an effort to protect this critically endangered species, she helped establish Ranomafana National Park in 1991.
+The lush rain forest is a sanctuary for 12 lemur species, including three species of bamboo lemur, 90 butterfly species and more than 100 types of tropical frogs.
 Nat Hab travelers visit Ranomafana during their Madagascar Wildlife Adventure, taking guided hikes in search of lemurs, colorful chameleons, vibrant birds and other exotic creatures.
 Visitors may even be lucky enough to spot a slinking fossa, the lemur’s primary predator.
-Orchids grow wild by sparkling streams, and deep in the forest, carnivorous plants await unsuspecting insects.
+Orchids grow wild by sparkling streams, and deep in the forest carnivorous plants await unsuspecting insects.
 Rare medicinal plants continue to be used by Malagasy ethnic groups, including the Betsileo and the Tanala, whose name means “people of the forest.”

 Near the entrance of Ranomafana is Centre ValBio, Madagascar’s leading field research center.
 The center is at the forefront of studies on animal behavior, rain forest ecology and preservation, and environmental anthropology.
 Run by Dr. Wright, the facility hosts world-renowned scientists, professors, graduate students and undergraduates.
-I was surprised to learn that even students from my old high school, Allendale Columbia, had traveled across the world from Brighton, New York to document the unique biodiversity found in Ranomafana.
+I was surprised to learn that even students from my old high school, Allendale Columbia, had traveled around the world from Brighton, New York to document the unique biodiversity found in Ranomafana.

 Centre ValBio engages in many special projects, including community health and nutrition initiatives, reforestation programs and an outreach project that brings artists to the rain forest to spread awareness of environmental issues.
 The research station also works in collaboration with UNICEF to conduct environmental education in 50 village schools surrounding Ranomafana.
 In its mission to support sustainable development, Centre ValBio employs Malagasy to work in the conservation sector, collaborates with subsistence farmers on sustainable agriculture plans, and has assisted with the creation of local groups that market handmade silk scarves and medicinal plants.

-Madagascar is a biodiversity hotspot, home to over 100 species of lemurs and 11,000 endemic plant species.
-The World Wildlife Fund states that “approximately 95 percent of Madagascar’s reptiles, 89 percent of its plant life, and 92 percent of its mammals exist nowhere else on Earth.”
+Madagascar is a biodiversity hotspot, home to more than 100 species of lemurs and 11,000 endemic plant species.
+World Wildlife Fund states that “approximately 95 percent of Madagascar’s reptiles, 89 percent of its plant life, and 92 percent of its mammals exist nowhere else on Earth.”
 Dr. Wright’s aim to research wild lemur populations has blossomed into a lifelong career of protecting Madagascar’s biologically diverse ecosystems and educating the world at large on the importance of conserving the planet’s most vulnerable wildlife.
 Now one of the world’s foremost lemur experts, she has spent some 30 years studying these unique primates at Ranomafana National Park.
-Her efforts have inspired many, including myself, to seek out their passions, and become conservationists for a better tomorrow.
+Her efforts have inspired many, including myself, to seek out their passions and become conservationists for a better tomorrow.